RolePlay in the Old West with Boot Hill

 I had only a passing interest in roleplaying in the old west until a friend of mine took it upon himself to try to get a Boot Hill campaign going after he bought a set at a garage sale.
 The session was sadly short-lived, the town we went into was a death trap and all of us died in the first hour.
 It was a case of inexperienced players and a very inexperienced GM, that sadly pushed Boot Hill off our gaming table for a while.

 Years later I would get to play with the Skycastle Games’ Desperado RPG system and really enjoyed the setting.
 I even took a turn running a game for a couple of sessions.
 This would inspire me to pick up a worn copy of Boot Hill, which while I never ran a game of, still sits on my shelf for my reading enjoyment.

 Boot Hill was the third Boot Hill role-playing game from TSR and appeared not long after Dungeons and Dragons (still own) and Empire of the Petal Throne (recently sold).
-It was developed by the Gary Gygax, Don Kaye and Brian Blume.
+It was developed by Gary Gygax, Don Kaye, and Brian Blume.